Apparent nonlinear damping triggered by quantum fluctuations

-In the steady-state of our experiment, simulated in Fig.~\ref{fig:main_wigner}(c), the Kerr evolution is eventually balanced by the other currents.
-Due to the large spread of the state in phase, the diffusion induced by quantum noise is weaker, and the damping current further mis-aligned with the drive compared to Fig.~\ref{fig:main_wigner}(a).
+In the steady-state of our experiment, simulated in Fig.~\ref{fig:main_wigner}\textbf{c}, the evolution of the Kerr effect is eventually balanced by the other currents.
+Due to the large spread of the state in phase, the diffusion induced by quantum noise is weaker, and the damping current further misaligned with the drive compared to Fig.~\ref{fig:main_wigner}\textbf{a}.
 Since the drive is not parallel to the combined currents of damping and noise, it is less effective at countering them, so less effective at driving the system.
-Or in other words, in addition to countering the damping, the drive also has to counter the Kerr evolution.
-As a consequence, the average photon-number tends to decrease , which is the second contribution to a lower amplitude \textit{(effect B)}.
-In the Supplementary information, we elaborate on why this decrease in amplitude is nonlinear with driving power.
+Or in other words, in addition to countering the damping, the drive also has to counter the evolution of the Kerr effect.
+As a consequence, the average photon-number tends to decrease, which is the second contribution to a lower amplitude \textit{(effect B)}.
+In the Supplementary Information (Sec.
+S5B), we elaborate on why this decrease in amplitude is nonlinear with driving power.